FEMA Fire Management Assistance Declaration – California Line Fire

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by a severe storm and flooding from January 21-23, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Line Fire on September 5, 2024.
 The following counties have been approved for assistance:

 List of Affected Zip Codes